 The Bottom Line

-Both Tesla MR and AIMS Education are legitimate, ARMRIT-accredited programs that prepare you for MRI technologist certification.
+Both Tesla MR and AIMS Education are legitimate, ARMRIT-accredited programs that prepare students for MRI technologist certification.
 The right choice depends on where you live, how you learn best, and what you can afford.